Repository of firmware blobs for use with the Linux kernel

 Quality

 If your commit adds new firmware, it must update the WHENCE file to clearly state the license under which the firmware is available, and that it is redistributable.
 Being redistributable includes ensuring the firmware license provided includes an implicit or explicit patent grant to end users to ensure full functionality of device operation with the firmware.
-If the license is long and involved, it's permitted to include it in a separate file and refer to it from the WHENCE file (IE ‘See LICENSE.foo for details.’).
-And if it were possible, a changelog of the firmware itself.
+If the license is long and involved, the license text may be kept in a separate file rather than inline in WHENCE.
+Any such separate license file must be placed in the LICENSES/ directory and referenced from the WHENCE file (IE ‘See LICENSE.foo for details.’).

 To maintain consistent quality on the repository, please run the following before submitting a patch: